Sixers' Bryan Colangelo: Minor tear not causing Joel Embiid's knee pain

 "This is not thought to be a serious injury but a complicated injury," Colangelo said.?

 After sitting out his first two seasons with a foot injury, Embiid injured his knee Jan.
 20 in a 93-92 home victory over Portland and hasn't played since Jan.
-27, when he had 32 points, seven rebounds, four assists and two blocks in a nationally televised 123-118 home loss to James Harden and Houston.
+27, when he had 32 points, seven rebounds, four assists and two blocks in a nationally televised 123-118 home loss to James Harden and the Houston Rockets.

 Embiid's absence against the Heat came one night after cellphone video captured the Sixers center dancing on stage at a Meek Mill concert in Philadelphia.
 The video caused a mini firestorm in Philadelphia.